-25 years of helping others navigate the Adult Protective Services arena has made Attorney Brian Duce the go to Vulnerable Adult Lawyer.
+25 years of helping others has made Attorney Brian Duce the go to Adult Protective Services Investigations Lawyer.
 Vulnerable Adults need special care and we want to provide the best options for you and your family.

 Vulnerable Adults, Adult Protective Services, & Power of Attorney